lamnhan/testea/src/doc/terminology.md

 import { AnotherService } from './module2';
 ```

-A **mocked service** is a service that was created to replace the original service for testing purpose.
+A **mocked service** is a service that was created to replace the original service for testea purpose.

 ## `Stub`